disguise-one/RenderStream/README.md

 Perspective cameras should use the focal length and sensor sizes to compute throw ratios or field of view values as appropriate.

 Once the perspective matrix is found, it is necessary to also apply the clipping values to adjust the projected area.
 This allows distribution of the frame buffer across multiple nodes.
 This information is available in the `StreamDescription` for the given stream.

+Aperture (f-stop) values and focus distance (m) can also be used to simulate depth of field effects.

 The samples in this repository show this process in detail, and it is recommended to use the calculations given in the samples as reference for this, to ensure correctness.